 Local clothier and researcher Keith Hartwig believes one answer is to have them flavor it for themselves.

 With his teammates Matthew Battles and Jessica Yurkofsky at Harvard’s metaLAB, Hartwig created interactively public tastings — dubbed “FUTURE FOOD” — to pair with the exhibition.
-Before the tastings were set, Hartwig and his colleagues requested vicinity chefs and food producers some questions about the environment, sustainability, food equity, and waste.
+Before the tastings were set, Hartwig and his colleagues asked chefs and food producers about the environment, sustainability, food equity, and waste.

 Then, Hartwig’s team issued three-phrase prompts to get the makers’ innovative juices flowing.

 One is invasiveness,” Hartwig stated.
 “One is worried — which is to think about how we can start running with communities to deal with these questions.
-And the 1/3 is invisible — so what are the invisible or hidden outcomes of climate alternate on the food device?
-To display us what they got here up with, Hartwig and a number of the producers gathered at Toscanini’s in Kendall Square.
+And the 1/3 is invisible — so what are climate alternate’s invisible or hidden outcomes on the food device?
+Hartwig and some producers gathered at Toscanini’s in Kendall Square to show us what they got up with.